 Abrahamson pointed out, however, that Eaze has not yet fully responded to the suit and could have options that will protect it.
-For examples, notes on its website that text recipients can opt out of marketing messages by replying “STOP” to any communication.
+For example, the company notes on its website that text recipients can opt out of marketing messages by replying “STOP” to any communication.

-However, the lawsuit alleges, Williams was not given that option in the texts she received.
+However, the lawsuit alleges, Williams was not given that option in the texts she received from Eaze.

 The lawsuit is in its infancy and could take months if not years to wind its way through the courts.

 It’s been filed as a class-action suit in U.S. District Court in the Northern District of California, and such complaints typically require dozens of plaintiffs to gain that legal status.

 But so far it appears only Williams has signed on as a plaintiff.
 One of her attorneys responded “no comment” when asked by MJBizDaily if other plaintiffs had joined the suit.

 “The case, it’s really in its early stages, but we look forward to litigating it,” said David Hall, one of Williams’ lawyers.

 The crux of the legal issue for Eaze, Abrahamson said, is that the Telephone Consumer Protection Act allows for enormous sums to be awarded to plaintiffs as a deterrent against companies engaging in the type of spam marketing that Williams alleges.

 And, according to Abrahamson, legal precedent has shown that companies must have some type of prior consent before sending such text messages.
 Otherwise, they’ve broken the law and are vulnerable to lawsuits like Williams’.